 We treat people for insomnia frequently and it is usually helpful for sleep quality and duration.
+Some might find that supplements could help their insomnia and look out for phenibut HCL capsules for sale or pay a visit to their doctor for help.
 Improved sleep is also often a common unintended “side effect”/benefit of acupuncture, even when the points used aren’t specific to assist with sleep (for example, someone may come in seeking treatment for knee pain and find that they sleep better after receiving acupuncture).

 A Systematic Review of Randomized Controlled Trials showed acupuncture to be a promising treatment for insomnia.
 “Based on the results of meta-analyses, the majority showed that compared with no treatment, sham acupuncture, or medications, acupuncture was significantly better on improving parameters in sleep quality and duration, and the combination of acupuncture and other interventions appears more effective than those interventions alone, though it was possible that the beneficial effect from acupuncture is overvalued because of the small sample size, flawed methodology of the included trials and the short follow-up duration.”

 The next time you are suffering from a bout of insomnia or jet lag, we recommend trying acupuncture to get your sleep back on track.
-For chronic insomnia, regular acupuncture treatments are typically helpful for improving sleep quality and duration.
+For chronic insomnia, regular acupuncture treatments alongside the products you can Click here to read about are typically helpful for improving sleep quality and duration.
 If you’d like to try acupuncture for sleep we can recommend a treatment plan (number of treatments and treatment frequency) based on your particular sleep patterns.
 Hopefully you’ll find yourself sleeping better and feeling better overall as a result.

 A meta-analysis of nearly 18,000 randomized patients in high quality randomized controlled trials (RCTs) provides solid evidence that acupuncture is a useful treatment for chronic pain.
 Acupuncture was shown to be more effective than both sham acupuncture and no acupuncture, with patients experiencing less back and neck pain, osteoarthritis and chronic headaches.

 Acupuncture helps alleviate pain by activating the nervous system and stimulating the immune response.
 This article explains these processes nicely.
 Research has shown that acupuncture increases the response of opioid receptors, helping the body process its own endogenous opioids, thereby relieving pain.
 Studies have also been done on the use of acupuncture for autoimmune related pain.
-This study on arthritic mice showed acupuncture being effective for anti-arthritic, anti-inflammatory and immuno-regulatory affects of acupuncture with the stimulation of just one acupuncture point.
-More research is being done on the mechanisms of acupuncture, but we hope that this information is a good start in educating you about the efficacy of acupuncture for chronic pain.
+This study on arthritic mice showed acupuncture being effective for anti-arthritic, anti-inflammatory-meds.com and immuno-regulatory affects of acupuncture with the stimulation of just one acupuncture point.
+More research is being done on the mechanisms of acupuncture, but we hope that this information is a good start in educating you about the efficacy of acupuncture for chronic pain, especially when done alongside products from https://naturesaidcbd.com.
+Different treatments work for different people, and keeping your mind open is a key way to find a programme of care that works for you.

 If you’re struggling with chronic pain it is certainly worth trying acupuncture, and we at Acupuncture Together will do our best to help.
 With regular acupuncture treatments you may be able to reduce or possibly even eliminate your pain, or use acupuncture for pain management.
 With the reduction of pain you can live a fuller and more active life.